Graduate Coordinator: Barun Chandra, Ph.D.

 4. Explain the current developments and concerns related to at least two subareas of computer Science.

-Students with an adequate background in computer science will complete 30 credits of course work consisting of 9 credits of distribution courses, and 21 credits of elective courses.
+Students with an adequate background in computer science will complete a minimum of 30 credits of course work consisting of 9 credits of distribution courses, and 21 credits of elective courses.
 In addition, within these 30 credits of course work, students must satisfy a project requirement and a programming language requirement.
+Based on students' prior academic backgrounds, students may be required to complete up to an additional 18 credits of prerequisite core courses.
+Students will be notified about any additional coursework requirements at the time of admission.